 - Use it as a Webcam: Webcams are a rare commodity nowadays, but it’s pretty simple to turn your phone into a wireless webcam.
-The app Epocam is great for this, and is available on both Android and iOS.
+The app EpocCam is great for this, and is available on iOS.
+Android users can make use of iVCam Webcam.
 You’ll probably also want a tripod for your phone for a simpler setup.

 Your old tablet may take a long time to boot up, but that doesn’t matter as much if it’s only serving one purpose.